-How do I use File Tools to back up data files?
+Use File Tools to back up data files

 Description

-Backups can be used for a variety of purposes - in case of data integrity issues, to create a copy of the company for testing purposes, and to make on the fly backups when closing periods or doing other major processes within the workflow.
+You can use backups for various purposes.
+For example, for data integrity issues, creating a copy for testing purposes, and making backups when completing major workflow processes.
 Follow the steps given below to use File Tools to back up your accounting data.

 Cause